speed1313/pal-puppy/README.md

-# mother-bot
+# Pal-puppy
-this is a healing line bot for tired people.
+Pal-puppy(pal, a friend + puppy) is a healing line bot for tired people.
 We developed this app as a product of a hackathon held at Rakuten Group, Inc. summer intern 2022.

-## how to use
+## Features
-Please register this bot as a friend and send a message to it.
-This bot's basic ID is @882ctzvj.

-This bot responds to specific words or replies to unregistered message automatically.
+- This bot responds to specific words or replies to unregistered message automatically.

-registered messages can be controled by admin pages.
+- registered messages can be controled from /admin pages.
+- this app can send broadcast message
+- etc..

 ## Technical stack
+- Line Messaging API
 - Flask
-- Line Messaging API
 - Render(deployment service)
 - DeepL API(for translation)
 - Dog API(for generating image)
+- Noby API(for replying messages automatically)
 - etc...

 ## How to deploy this app